-Mmt uses the MM macro package.
-It has options to specify preprocessing by tbl(CT) and eqn(CT).
-The proper pipelines and the required arguments and flags for troff(CT) and for the macro packages are generated, depending on the options selected.
+mmt uses the MM macro package.
+It has options to specify preprocessing by tbl and eqn.
+The proper pipelines and the required arguments and flags for troff and for the macro packages are generated depending on the options selected.

 Options are given below.
-Any other arguments or flags (e.g., -rC3) are passed to troff(CT) or to the macro package, as appropriate.
-Such options can occur in any order, but they must appear before the files arguments.
+Any other arguments or flags (-rC3, for example) are passed to troff or to the macro package as appropriate.
+Such options can occur in any order, but they must appear before the file arguments.
 If no arguments are given, these commands print a list of their options.

-- e Causes these commands to invoke eqn(CT).
+- -e Causes these commands to invoke eqn.

-- t Causes these commands to invoke tbl(CT).
+- -t Causes these commands to invoke tbl.

-- -a Invokes the -a option of troff(CT).
+- -a Invokes the -a option of troff.

-- y Causes mmt to use the noncompacted version of the macros (see mm(CT)).
+- -y Causes mmt to use the noncompacted version of the macros.
+(See the entry for mm earlier in this appendix.)

-When a dash (-) is specified, mmt reads the standard input instead of any filenames.
+When a dash (-) is specified, mmt reads the standard input rather than file names.